Authorization

 }

-When you call any REST API, include the access token (returned from step2.
-KORE validates the credentials) in the authorization header: --header Authorization: Bearer {access_token}.
+When you call any REST API, include the access token (returned from step[#id-2.-kore-validates-the-credentials](#id-2.-kore-validates-the-credentials "mention")) in the authorization header: `--header Authorization: Bearer {access_token}`.&#x20;

 When your access token expires, repeat the process, starting with Step 1.